Berkhamsted railway station: Connex South Central

 In June 1997, Connex South Central began operating services between Gatwick Airport and Rugby via the Brighton and West London Lines that called at Berkhamsted with Class 319s.
-It was cut back to terminate at Milton Keynes in December 2000 before being withdrawn in May 2002 due to capacity constraints on the West Coast Main Line while it was upgraded.
+The company lost its franchise in October 2000.

 Southern

 Southern reintroduced the service in February 2009 with Class 377s operating initially operating from Brighton to Milton Keynes before being curtailed at its southern end at South Croydon and later Clapham Junction.
-In May 2022, Southern cut the service back to terminate at Watford Junction, thus ceasing to serve Berkhamsted.
+In May 2022, Southern cut the service back to terminate at Watford Junction and thus ceased to serve Berkhamsted.